JakubSzukala/arl-project/README.md

 Build for the flapper!
 ```

+Crazyflie on default when malloc or stackoverflow happens, will turn off motors.

 # TODOs

 - [ ] Compile in the FreeRTOS
+    - [x] Update Makefile if necessary - lookup FreeRTOSv202112.00/FreeRTOS/Demo/ARM7_LPC2106_GCC
+        - [x] c files and includes add to comiplation, used official FreeRTOS sources, not crazyflie's.
+Should not matter
+        - [x] FreeRTOS config file  FreeRTOSConfig.h to tailor kernel to the application, use the same as crazyflie (removed config.h, too much clutter, took only necessary part)
+        - [x] FreeRTOSConfig.h requires config.h which is Bitcraze/crazyflie custom, trim it and include in build
+        - We don't need trace.h, nrf24l01.h
+        - We also don't need task prios and names defines, we won't define many of them
+        -  FreeRTOSConfig.h seems to be stock (no license from Bitcraze) - NOPE
+        - Compiler, objcopy are different CC
+        - Except regular FreeRTOS files (like tasks.c, queue.c etc) there are also special for ARM7 architecture - $(RTOS_SOURCE_DIR)/portable/GCC/ARM7_LPC2000/portISR.c serial/serialISR.c
+        - Some flags also differ, but maybe they won't get in the way
+        - [x] Adjust the portable/ source files to match arch and compiler
+        - In crazyflie portable/ is also used so copy it
+    - [x] Merge the files from crazyflie-firmware with local test app avoided that for FreeRTOS (look up)
+    - [x] I disabled stack overflow check, as it needs its own implementation for handler and is not necessary rn.
+Crazyflie has it's implementation that prints, flashes leds and disables motors in case of stack overflow.
+    - [ ] Update existing UART demo with RTOS functionalities
+        - Checkout crazyflie-firmware and FreeRTOS official docs
+        - Maybe even copy majority of the hello world application from crazyflie
     - [ ] Test crazyflie application-layer program with it
 - [ ] Compile in Drivers from vendor/CMSIS/CMSIS/DoxyGen/Driver/src/
     - [ ] Check their source and version